Functional JavaScript Wizardry

 [" fun", " ction ", " al"].map(String.prototype.trim).join("");

-without any context object (a value for this
+without any context object (a value for this).
+Instead, I would

-to pass each string as the context object to trim
+like map to pass each string as the context object to trim, in

 way, but there’s a simpler solution.